Why the Change?

 There is no doubt that all of this motivated me to expose myself to other perspectives on “all things biblical.”
 So, from 2005-11, I was a part-time undergraduate student in the Department of Classical, Near Eastern and Religious Studies at the University of British Columbia.
 My major was Classical Studies, for two reasons: (1) I wanted to be able to study the NT with a deeper understanding of its original language: Greek; and (2) I wanted to learn more about the political, social, religious, etc., contexts of the 1st century C.E.
 During my studies, I was taught by scholars of the Hebrew Bible (and language), of ancient and rabbinic Judaism, Egypt, Greece and Rome, as well as of the NT and early Christianity.
 After receiving my B.A. in Classics, I remained a part-time student taking various upper level and graduate courses in Hebrew, Judaism, Archaeology, etc, until I decided to pursue an M.A. in Religious Studies.
 There, I focused on the Hebrew Bible and Ancient Judaism.
 Many realities became clear to me, especially about the complex, convoluted and often confusing history of how we got “the Bible.”
 At the same time, I was tuning into scholars, via books, articles, websites and podcasts who represented a variety of Jewish and Christian traditions; from Orthodox to Reform and Fundamentalist to “Liberal.”
 I received my M.A. in 2018.
 My thesis was titled, Linguistic Dating of the Biblical Texts: Proponents, Challengers and Judges 5.

-What is, just is!
 And though it was quite a difficult experience, after more than three decades of ministry, I am quite glad to be freed from trying to fulfill the often unclear and/or unstated expectations others had of me.
 In the last five years, I have been able to think again for myself without fear of what this means for others and for my future work.
 I’ve been able to pursue the faults and flaws of my own traditional theology while I explore other perspectives regarding the nature of the Bible and of God.
-Since I am no longer committed to sola scriptura, (founded on biblical inerrancy), I’ve been able to call upon my experience, my reason, and my theological traditions as co-equal lenses through which to interpret, not only the Bible, but the purpose of my life in this world.
-My continued journey, so far, has led to associations and even friendships that have enhanced my understandings of “all things biblical” and my efforts to grow in my love for God and for my fellow human beings.
+Since I am no longer committed to sola scriptura, (founded on biblical inerrancy), I’ve been able to call upon my experience, my reason, and my academic learning as lenses through which to interpret, not only the Bible, but the purpose of my life in this world.
+My continued journey, so far, has led to associations and even friendships that have enhanced my understandings of “all things biblical” and energized my efforts to grow in my love for God and for my fellow human beings.

 This is MY story.
 I fully recognize that there are others who would disagree with some of the ways I have interpret events.
 I’ve tried to stay away from interpreting intentions.
 I believe that those who disagreed (and probably still disagree) with me and my interpretations were, and still are, honestly doing, saying, and living the lives that their theology and doctrinal understandings lead them to do, say and live.
 I trust they will give me the same respect, though our paths have diverged.